 Charles Brodheim is Vice President, Corporate Controller and Chief Accounting Officer of Innophos.
 Mr. Brodheim joined Rhodia in 1988 and held various tax, accounting and business analyst positions within Rhodia.
 Mr. Brodheim was the North American Finance Director for Specialty Phosphates from 2000-2002.
 After 2002, Mr. Brodheim was a Finance Director for various Rhodia North American Enterprises, including its Eco-Services enterprise.
 Mr. Brodheim earned a B.B.A. degree in Finance/Accounting from Temple University and is a certified public accountant.

 Sherry Duff is Senior Vice President, Chief Marketing and Technology Officer at Innophos, having responsibility for Innophos's Marketing, Technology/R&D, Quality Assurance, Regulatory and Branded Ingredients Sales organizations as well as Strategic Planning and Corporate Development.
 Ms. Duff has more than 25 years of experience in the specialty chemicals industry and a track record of growing and integrating businesses.
 Prior to joining Innophos, Ms. Duff served as President and Managing Director of Arista Laboratories, Inc., a U.S. subsidiary of Molins, PLC.
 While at Arista, she led all aspects of the business with full P&L responsibility, and initiated significant cultural organizational changes to drive improved performance and growth based on customer-driven strategic plans and value propositions across new markets and regions.
 Before Arista, Ms. Duff spent over 20 years with Arch Chemicals, Inc., where she began her career as a development chemist in process technology.
 As she progressed in her career at Arch Chemicals, she took on roles of increased responsibility and held a variety of global leadership roles, including business development, strategic planning, general management, research & development and marketing.
 Currently, Ms. Duff serves on the Board of Directors for The Council of Responsible Nutrition (CRN).
-Ms. Duff holds a bachelor's degree in Chemistry from University of Connecticut and earned an MBA degree from Rensselaer Polytechnic Institute.
+Ms. Duff holds a bachelor's degree in Chemistry from University of Connecticut and earned her MBA degree from Rensselaer Polytechnic Institute.